 This course been used for continuing education for many years and is continuously improved.
 More than 75% of participants rate the course an 8 or above out of 10.
 Here are comments from several recent users:

 “While the disease-specific information was important and well done, the inclusions of non-disease material (communication, risk perceptions, stress, etc.) filled an important gap in preparing people for disease outbreak experiences.”

 “Flexible time & cost effective: Didn’t affect my daily work, and I believe it’s well planned and good for my agency and also for my family as I don’t need to travel to take the course.”

 “Because I am not a veterinarian or trained in a veterinary field most of the information was new to me.
 It was helpful to have the embedded links with definitions and other helpful resources for information.”

 “This format makes it easy to fit into a busy schedule.”

-"it was a great refreshing course on FADs and a great learning opportunity on general response plans to FAD-suspect cases of animal disease."
+“It was a great refresher course on FADs and a great learning opportunity on general response plans to FAD-suspect cases of animal disease.”